DiegoDerksen/diegoderksen.github.io/_posts/2024-06-21-Intune Auto-Update Google Chrome copy.md

 2. Go to Devices > Compliance
 3. Click in the top of the menu on "Notifications" and create a new notifcation
 4. Choose a name and whether you want a header and footer
-5. In the next step you can create a new message template with HTML formatting
+5. In the next step you can create a new message template with HTML formatting:

-## HTML Formatting

 The following tag are included in the editor: